Norah Vincent: Later work

-Vincent later wrote two novels: Thy Neighbor (2012), described by The New York Times as "a dark, comic thriller," and Adeline (2015), which imagines the life of Virginia Woolf from when she wrote To the Lighthouse until her suicide in 2022.
+Vincent later wrote two novels: Thy Neighbor (2012), described by The New York Times as "a dark, comic thriller", and Adeline (2015), which imagines the life of Virginia Woolf from when she wrote To the Lighthouse until Woolf's suicide in 1941.

 Personal life, views, and death

-Vincent, a lesbian, was briefly married to Kristen Erickson, but soon divorced.
+Vincent, who identified as a lesbian, was briefly married to Kristen Erickson, but soon divorced.

 Vincent was described as a libertarian who was critical of postmodernism and multiculturalism.
-She did not believe that transgender people were the sex they identified as, leading her to be accused of bigotry.
+She did not believe that transgender people were part of the gender they identified as.
 In an article for The Village Voice, she wrote: "[Transsexuality] signifies the death of the self, the soul, that good old-fashioned indubitable 'I' so beloved of Descartes, whose great adage 'I think, therefore I am' has become an ontological joke on the order of 'I tinker, and there I am.'"

-In Voluntary Madness, Vincent details her decade-long history with treatment-resistant depression, saying: "...my brain was never quite the same after I zapped it with that first course of SSRIs.”
-The mental strain of maintaining a false identity during the making of Self-Made Man ultimately caused a depressive breakdown, leading Vincent to admit herself to a locked psychiatric facility.
+In Voluntary Madness, Vincent details her decade-long history with treatment-resistant depression, saying: "...my brain was never quite the same after I zapped it with that first course of SSRIs."
+Due to her experience as a man during the making of Self-Made Man she ultimately had a depressive breakdown, leading Vincent to admit herself to a locked psychiatric facility, stating it was the high price she paid for "the burden of deception" of a separate identity and for trying to hold two gender identities in her mind.

 Vincent died via assisted suicide at a clinic in Switzerland on July 6, 2022, aged 53.
 Her death was not reported until August 2022.